kikongwe/candidate-test/README.md

 ## Coding tasks
 1. Debug the issue with the link failing to direct to site
-2. Create a counter that tracks the amount of clicks to the button
+2. Create a counter that tracks the amount of clicks to the button.
+This can be accomplished with whatever means you need in JS and you can style the counter however you like.
-3. Add a new style (in CSS) for the hover state of the button
+3. Add a new style (in CSS) for the hover state of the button.

-# Bonus
+# Bonus Answers (Optional)
 Place bonus answers in a text file in your pull request

 *Can you explain what was used to redirect the user from the `http` to the `https` url once the user lands on our site?